 Mormons of African descent have stated that there was a change after 1978, the year of Official Declaration Two.
 Today marks the thirty-ninth anniversary of the release of that Declaration, the statement most recently canonized by the LDS Church.
 The Declaration made it possible for all people of African descent, male and female, to participate in LDS temple liturgy, including the endowment and the sealing ordinance.
 The statement, now as accepted as revelation in the LDS Church, also made it possible for men of African descent to hold ecclesiastical priesthood office.
-I applaud the LDS Church?s scripture and am grateful that it has been included in the LDS Doctrine and Covenants.
+I am grateful that it has been included in the LDS Doctrine and Covenants.

 However, discrimination against peoples of African descent has not disappeared from modern Mormonism just because of the release and canonization of Official Declaration 2.
 Zandra of Sistas in Zion has stated that her patriarchal blessing does not declare an Israelite lineage.
 I do not claim that this is a widespread practice, but I think it is important to find out if African-descended folks are having their lineage declared in modern Mormonism, or if the practice has slowly disappeared.
 A link to an anonymous survey can be found at the bottom of this post.